LucianoAdonis/lucianoadonis.github.io/pages/thesis-the-core-five-1.md

 These dimensions provide a more complete view of the abilities required for tech jobs, where success often comes from the interplay of strengths rather than isolated skills.
 By focusing on these, we can better evaluate, develop, and promote the unique contributions that everyone brings.

+Speed is listed separately because it is the most context-dependent of the six.
+Some projects reward fast delivery above everything else.
+Others require precision, and rushing becomes a liability.
+The core five apply in every situation.
+Speed is the modifier: sometimes it amplifies the others, sometimes it is beside the point.
+A senior engineer on a long-running sustaining project does not need Speed the way someone shipping features under competitive pressure does.
+Treating Speed as equally core to all roles is how you end up optimizing for the wrong thing.

 <br>

 ## About The Speaker